ashinkarov/agda-stacklang/gpce21-reply.md

 >   not explicitly supported, the code extraction will simply fail.

 The proposed technology allows one to programmatically add such an enforcement before attempting the extraction.
-We have chosen not to do so, as the proposed "macros" may be useful.
-However, this does not seem to be the limitation of the proposed system.
+We have chosen not to do so, as this allows for functions in the host language to be used as macros (as demonstrated in section 5 of the paper).
+However, this is not a limitation of the proposed system.

 > * It is claimed that the embedding approach works for dependently typed host
 >   languages such as Coq, Agda, Idris or Lean.
 Do all these languages support
 >   reflection in such a way to make your code extraction approach work?

-According to the documentation available to us that seem to be the case.
+All of these systems support reflection in a similar way to Agda, and nothing in the documentation of these systems suggests our approach would not work.
-There is surely a chance that some feature of the reflection machinery does not work as advertised.
+Since we have not actually tried it, there is surely a chance that some feature of the reflection machinery does not work as advertised.
 However, that is likely to be a technical problem/bug rather than a fundamental restriction.
-Fundamentally, there is nothing special about Agda that can't be recreated in the systems you mention.
+Fundamentally, there is nothing special about Agda that can't be recreated in the systems mentioned.

 > Some more detailed comments:
 >